Skip to content

 Prerequisites and Basic Requirements

-• Operating System: Ubuntu (specifically jammy or compatible codenames as determined by ansible_lsb.codename).
+• Operating System: Ubuntu (specifically jammy or compatible versions supporting apt package management).

-• Privileges: Root access or sudo privileges are required for package installation, file system modifications, and service management.
+• Privileges: Root access or sudo privileges are required to install packages, configure the firewall, and manage Docker containers.

-• Ports: The following TCP ports must be available and open in the firewall:
+• Ports: The following TCP ports must be open and accessible:

 FQDN of the Final Panel